liacdev/shutdownnow2/README.md

+Shutdown Now! is a simple bash script that shuts down your Linux or Mac as quickly as possible.

+(Note: This is a statement of intention, not a legal claim.)

 TL:DR - If you don't want to read all the instructions or if you just like figuring things out.
 - Get the sdnver1 script into your home folder however you see fit to do so (legally).
-- Run ./sdver1 in Terminal
+- Run ./sdver1 in Terminal/CLI
 - The master branch is up-to-date.
-Other branches are experimental.
+Any other branches are experimental.

 Enjoy my first official contribution to open source,
 ~ b4t54ndw1ch